Treatment depends on what type of Gaucher's disease you have.

 What to Expect

-Because the disease is different for each person, you'll need to work with your doctor to make sure you're getting the right care you need.
-Treatment can help you feel better and may help you live longer.
+Because the disease is different for each person, you'll need to work with your doctor to make sure you're getting the right care.
+Treatment can help you feel better and might help you live longer.

 Researchers are working to find new treatments that help more.
-You may want to ask your doctor about clinical trials, to see if you could take part.
+You might want to ask your doctor about clinical trials to see if you could take part in one.

-Children with Gaucher’s disease may not grow as quickly as other children.
-They may be late in reaching puberty.
+Children with Gaucher’s disease might not grow as quickly as other children.
+They might be late in reaching puberty.

 Depending on your symptoms, you may need to avoid contact sports or limit your activity.

 Some people have severe pain and fatigue.
 It may take extra effort to be active.
-Little things can make a big difference.
+Little things can make a big difference, though.
 For example, wheelchairs or crutches can help when you're having trouble walking.
-Naps may also help.
+Naps might also help.

-People with severe symptoms may need help and may not be able to live alone.
+People with severe symptoms may need help and might not be able to live alone.

-Whether you have it yourself or are caring for someone who has it, this is a tough disease to manage.
+Whether you have the disease or are caring for someone who has it, this is a tough condition to manage.
 The support of others who face the same challenges can help you feel less isolated.
 Sharing information and tips can help make daily life easier.

-Professional counseling may also help you manage your feelings and frustrations about living with Gaucher’s disease.
+Professional counseling might also help you manage your feelings and frustrations about living with Gaucher’s disease.